The other day I got a craving for a homey, creamy casserole. And I really wanted wild rice. I sometimes get weird cravings.

 1 Tbsp. olive oil

-1 lb. boneless/skinless chicken thighs or breasts, cut into bite-sized pieces
+1 lb. boneless/skinless chicken thighs or breasts, cooked and cubed or shredded

 2 Tbsp. butter